Alan-Miller/examples/README.md

   Tech: `stripe`

 * `react-stripe-elements` is an NPM package that is a React wrapper for Stripe Elements.
 Stripe Elements gives you freedom to style Stripe completely, including the form itself.
-Instead of leaving your app to go to Stripe's form, you style the form right on your own page.
+Instead of being directed away from your app to Stripe's page to fill out the form, you style the form right on your own page.

   Tech: `react-stripe-elements`
 </details>